saintpetejackboy/dnclear/README.md

 This error handling strategy ensures robust operation of the DNC list while providing seamless integration with GHL so the contacts do not become "stuck" in a workflow.

+## Redis Storage Limits and Performance

+When using Redis to store 10-digit phone numbers, both storage capacity and retrieval performance are critical considerations.
+Here are the expectations based on different RAM limits:

+- **256MB RAM**: Approximately 4.47 million phone numbers
+- **500MB RAM**: Approximately 8.73 million phone numbers
+- **1GB RAM**: Approximately 17.90 million phone numbers

+### Performance Expectations

+Redis is known for its high performance and low latency.
+Regardless of the number of phone numbers stored, you can expect:

+- **Average Retrieval Time**: Less than 1 millisecond per request
+- **Load Handling**: Tens of thousands of requests per second under optimal conditions

+These performance metrics make Redis an excellent choice for managing large volumes of phone numbers with quick and efficient data retrieval.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.